 When To See A Veterinarian

 When the nails are trimmed, if a portion of the nail is embedded into the dog’s paw pad, schedule a visit with your vet.
-It’s essential to take your dog to the vet after trimming the nails if you notice any bleeding or signs of infection.
+It’s essential to take your dog to the vet if you notice any bleeding nail or signs of infection.